Chalk spray paint gets a lot of credit when it comes to DIY projects (and rightly so!) — but how about fabric spray paint?

-This depends on your technique, surface, and project.
-For example, your surface should be dry if you’re stenciling a t-shirt.
+This depends on your technique, material, and project.
+For example, your material should be dry if you’re stenciling a t-shirt.
 On the other hand, tie-dye projects require wetting your materials beforehand.
-Dampening your surfaces is usually recommended before applying paint for upholstery DIY ventures.
+Dampening your materials is usually recommended before applying paint for upholstery DIY ventures.

 That’s it for our guide to fabric spray paint!
 Any advice for other intrepid crafters?
 Let everyone know in the comments below!